polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 * `maybe_limit` is an optional positive integer ([New Definition I](#new-def-i)) representing either the maximum number of backend deletions which may happen, or the _absence_ of such a limit.
 The number of backend iterations may surpass this limit by no more than one;
 * `maybe_cursor_in` is an optional pointer-size ([New Definition II](#new-def-ii)) representing the cursor returned by the previous (unfinished) call to this function.
 It should be _absent_ on the first call;
 * `maybe_cursor_out` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to a buffer where the continuation cursor will optionally be written (see also the Result section).
 The value is actually stored only if the buffer is large enough.
 Whenever the value is not written into the buffer, the buffer contents are unmodified;
-* `counters` is a pointer ([Definition 215](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer)) to a 12-byte buffer where three low-endian 32-bit integers will be stored one after another, representing the counters, respectively:
+* `counters_out` is a pointer ([Definition 215](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer)) to a 12-byte buffer where three low-endian 32-bit integers will be stored one after another, representing the counters, respectively:
   * Of items removed from the backend database will be written;
   * Of unique keys removed, taking into account both the backend and the overlay;
   * Of iterations (each requiring a storage seek/read) which were done.